 Master of Arts with a Major in History

-The Master of Arts (MA) with a major in History at North Georgia is a 30 semester hour program designed to provide an advanced understanding of history and the historical process with a focus on world, military history, and American history.
+The Master of Arts (MA) with a Major in History at North Georgia is a 30 semester hour program designed to provide an advanced understanding of history and the historical process with a focus on world and military history.
 The program in history will prepare a student whose knowledge of history can be used in the public information sector, the secondary educational and two-year college level, or in pursuit of a degree beyond the MA.
 The degree will provide students with the research and analytical skills that will allow them to advance in their profession or begin to explore a career in history.

 For additional program information, call the Graduate History Program, Department of History & Philosophy, 706-864-1903, or write to Graduate History Program, Department of History & Philosophy, 82 College Circle, North Georgia College & State University, Dahlonega, GA 30597-1001.

 Graduate Admissions Procedures

 Application materials may be obtained from the Office of Graduate Admissions or from the North Georgia website www.northgeorgia.edu/Graduate.
 Applicants must pay a one-time, non-refundable application fee.
 Admission requirements are listed below.
 When all application materials required to make an admission decision have been received by the Office of Graduate Admission, notification will be sent to the applicant via mail and a copy of all materials will be forwarded to the program.
 Upon review, notification will be sent from the History program to the applicant verifying acceptance or denial.